Ghoul (Fallout): Appearances

-Ghouls have appeared in every Fallout media, both as non-player characters in civilized settlements, and as hostile antagonists found throughout ruined or disused localities throughout the Fallout series.
+Ghouls have appeared in every Fallout media, both as non-player characters in civilized settlements, and as hostile antagonists found throughout ruined or disused localities in the Fallout series.
 Players could also recruit ghouls as traveling companions or allies in several main series and spinoff video games: noteworthy examples include Dillon from Fallout Tactics, Raul Tejada from Fallout: New Vegas, and John Hancock from Fallout 4.
 Hancock in particular is available as a romance option if the player character builds a positive affinity with him through eliciting his approval of their actions.
-Prior to the Wastelanders update for Fallout 76, the Scorched were the only humanoid enemy faction that players would encounter in the game, replacing the series' standard human raiders.
+Before the Wastelanders update for Fallout 76, the Scorched was the only humanoid enemy faction that players would encounter in the game, replacing the series' standard human raiders.

+In the 2024 American post-apocalyptic drama television series Fallout, the first and oldest Ghoul is introduced as former Western actor and Vault-Tec ambassador Cooper Howard, portrayed by Walton Goggins.

-Cultural impact
+Cultural influence

 Promotion and merchandise

-Feral Ghouls are featured as part of a range of Fallout-themed Funko Pop figurines which were first released in 2015.
+Feral Ghouls are featured as part of a range of Fallout-themed Funko Pop figurines, which were first released in 2015.